Axel Bossekota

-Axel Bossekota (born 9 April 1989 in France) is a Belgian footballer who plays for IC Croix from the Championnat National 3.
+Axel Bossekota (born 9 April 1989 in France) is a Belgian footballer who is currently playing for Tourqoing in the Régional 1.

 Career

 Bossekota started his senior career with French club Amiens SC.
 In 2015, he signed for Cercle Brugge K.S.V. in the Belgian First Division B, where he made three appearances and scored zero goals.
 After that, he played for Belgian clubs Royal Football Club Seraing, RWS Bruxelles, Lebbeke, K.V.
-Woluwe-Zaventem, and is now playing for Léopold.
+Woluwe-Zaventem and Léopold.